sciruiz/sciruiz/README.md

 **Bioinformatician and Biologist.**

 ## About Me
-I am a biologist and researcher with a great interest for evolution and biodiversity.
-MSc.
-Bioinformatics form the University of Bristol.
-Coordinator for the practical session the at Evolution undergrad course at Cayetano Heredia Peruvian University.
-Bioinformatics consultant at the [Protozoan and Endosymbiont Pathogens](https://investigacion.cayetano.edu.pe/catalogo/biotecnologia-lpep/).
-I collaborated as research assistant at the [Marine Biology Lab](https://investigacion.cayetano.edu.pe/catalogo/ecologia-biomarina/) after completing my undergrad thesis.
+I am a biologist and researcher with a strong passion for evolution and biodiversity.
+I hold a MSc.
+Bioinformatics form the University of Bristol (2023/24), graduated with distinction, and a BSc.
+Biology from the Cayetano Heredia Peruvian University.
+I’m enthusiastic about contributing to the improvement of pipelines for NGS analysis and their downstream application.

+Current position:
+* Coordinator for the practical session the at Evolution undergrad course at Cayetano Heredia Peruvian University.
+* Bioinformatics consultant at the [Protozoan and Endosymbiont Pathogens](https://investigacion.cayetano.edu.pe/catalogo/biotecnologia-lpep/).
+* Freelancer, specializing in NGS data analysis and applications of AI  (Machine Learning and Image processing).

+Previous positions:
+* I collaborated as research assistant at the [Marine Biology Lab](https://investigacion.cayetano.edu.pe/catalogo/ecologia-biomarina/) after completing my undergrad thesis.

 ## Programming Languages
 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)